redis/redis-py/README.md

 The official Redis documentation does a great job of explaining each command in detail (http://redis.io/commands). redis-py exposes two client classes that implement these commands.
-The StrictRedis class attempts to adhere to the official official command syntax.
+The StrictRedis class attempts to adhere to the official command syntax.
 There are a few exceptions:

 * SELECT: Not implemented.
 See the explanation in the Thread Safety section below.